Frequently Asked Questions

 How much Pell grant am I eligible for?

-The maximum Pell grant for 2013-2014 award year (July 1, 2013-June 30, 2014) is $5,645.
+The maximum Pell grant for 2019-2020 award year is $6,195.
 Eligibility is based on your Expected Family Contribution (EFC), which is a number used to determine your or your family's ability to pay.
 The formula for your EFC takes into consideration your earnings and savings, parental income, nonretirement assets, taxes paid, family size, number in college, and nondiscretionary expenses.
 Your enrollment status may also affect your award amount.

 My parents are divorced.
 Whose income do I provide on the FAFSA?